How many points in Scrabble is taper worth? taper how many points in Words With Friends? What does taper mean? Get all these answers on this page.

 You can make 62 words from taper according to the Scrabble US and Canada dictionary.

 From Middle English taper, from Old English tapor (“taper, candle, wick of a lamp”), of uncertain origin.
 Perhaps from Latin papyrus (“papyrus", used in Mediaeval times to mean "wick of a candle”).
-If so, it is a doublet of papyrus and paper.
+If so, it is a doublet of papyrus.
 Alternatively, of Celtic origin related to Irish tapar (“taper”), Welsh tampr (“a taper, torch”); further compare Sanskrit तपती (tápati, “(it) warms, gives out heat, is hot; (it) heats”).
 More at tepid.

 taper (plural tapers)